huang-xiao-jian/gulp-publish/README.md

 Making an assumption, put `gulp-less`, `gulp-coffee` into `css` or `js` config array will achieve the same thing, but I think provide `less`, `coffee` type is necessary.

-+ The type option array consist of object to get the final stream, rather than normal stream.
-That's because there would be several source stream pass the `pipeline flow`, if stream, will cause content mismatch, and after any source stream emit `end`, the stream would never write again.
+The `type` option array consist of object to get the final pipable stream, rather than direct normal stream.
+That's because there would be several source stream pass the `pipeline flow`, if stream, will cause content mismatch, and after any source stream emit `end`, the stream would never writable again.

 ## Contact
 **hjj491229492@hotmail.com**